tweag/cardano-canonical-ledger/merkle-tree-incremental/README.md

 The algorithm has **O(log n)** space complexity where n is the number of entries added.

-The constructor maintains a stack of `ConstructorNode` elements, where each node represents a partial tree at a specific level.
+The constructor maintains a stack of `MerkleTreeStateNode` elements, where each node represents a partial tree at a specific level.
 The key insight is that at any given time, there can be at most one node per level in the stack.

 **Analysis:**